Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Case Studies

-To test the performance of our method for detecting changes between two nonlinear regimes, we generated a 20000 data points long time-series, $x(t)$ from the following logistic map model, superimposed with Gaussian noise:
+To test the performance of our method for detecting changes between two nonlinear regimes, we generate a time series $x(t)$ with 20000 data points from the following logistic map model, superimposed with Gaussian noise: